cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine-trollstore.md

 ::: tip

 If you are using an A12(X/Z) or A13 device on iOS/iPadOS 16.6 or later, the screen will briefly turn off and on during the jailbreak process.
-This is perfectly normal, and is a result of one of the exploits in the jailbreak process requiring this.
+This is perfectly normal, and is a result of one of the exploits in the jailbreak process requiring this screen flicker.

 :::